 The front-line theory is that Dark Matter must consist of otherwise-undiscovered weakly interacting massive particles (WIMPs) "weakly interacting" meaning, for example, that photons generally don't interact with them, thus we can't see it.
+Surveys have not borne out the competing MACHO theory, that there are sufficient "free floating" planet-sized objects to account for the apparent extra mass.

 Dark Matter theories are also classified as either Cold Dark Matter, Warm Dark Matter, or Hot Dark Matter.